-LabGov is an interdisciplinary urban clinic within the LUISS Soft Skills program and it’s based at the International Center on Democracy and Democratization (ICEDD), the international research platform led by Professor Leonardo Morlino and directed by Professor Giovanni Orsina.
+LabGov is an interdisciplinary urban clinic within the Luiss Soft Skills program and it is based at the International Center on Democracy and Democratization (ICEDD), the international research platform led by Professor Leonardo Morlino and directed by Professor Giovanni Orsina.

 LabGov Italy is conceived of as a place of experimentation whose members are constantly involved in imagining and putting into practice new social, economic, and institutional ecosystems based on a collaborative, democratic, and polycentric approach.
 A core part of their work involves establishing innovative partnerships among city inhabitants, NGOs, knowledge institutions, public officials, and local businesses (the so-called quintuple helix model of governance of urban innovation).